0Iexandr/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+A place where over 73 million developers shape the future of software, together

 ## Question 15